 Wear your heart on your sleeve

-While it may seem obvious to artists, one of the quickest ways to boost your online engagement and overall appeal is presenting audiences with an aesthetically pleasing and strikingly bold social media profile.
+While it may seem obvious to artists, one of the quickest ways to boost your online engagement and overall appeal is by presenting audiences with an aesthetically pleasing and strikingly bold social media profile.
 Per the digital marketing website Wishpond, the average Facebook post gets 120% less engagement than posts with at least one image.
 For visual-focused social media platforms like Pinterest or Instagram, you’ll want to make your images stand out even more by posting unique, eye-catching visuals that fit seamlessly on any social media feed.
 Be sure that your image-based posts aren’t weirdly cropped and that the sharpest, clearest version of the image is uploaded.
 Your social media platform will be a representation of the quality you produce, so make sure that each post reflects your quality production and attention to detail.

 One way to use posts themselves to boost user engagement is to share your creative process with work-in-progress updates.
 Whether the post is a photo of the art itself or a glimpse into your art space, used tools, or something else altogether, users will be more inclined to open up on your profile if you open up to them first.
 This includes sharing personal, behind-the-scenes glimpses that lower the barrier between the artist and the audience.
 Are you running into any roadblocks or personal obstacles?
 Are you trying out a new technique?
 Have you been inspired by anything new lately?
 Personalize your captions to create a dialogue with your audience, and they’ll feel more inspired to chat right back with you.